aidan-pantoya/RowdyRover/README.md

 # RowdyRover
-Folder for what we create for the Rover
+Folder for what we create for the Rowdy Rover Project

+RowdyNav contains the final codes used for the Yahboom G1-Tank Navigation.
+Blender Codes contains the codes used for the rover blender simulation.
+SLAM contains the codes used for the mapping.

-Using a raspberry pi, we will scan the surrounding area with a camera to create a photorealistic mapping of the area traversed by the rover.
+Using a raspberry pi, Intel D435i depth camera, and the Yahboom G1 Tank, we will scan the surrounding area with to create a map traversed by the rover.